Erdos-Team-DaVinci/bird-classifcation/README.md

 We used ReLU activation functions in all convolutional layers and 2 fully connected dense layers, as well as L2 regulation to these dense layers.
 Softmax was applied in the output layer.
 We ran the network of xxx epochs to see the training and validation accuracies.

-### VGG-16
+### VGG-16 (NEED TO UPDATE)

 VGG-16 contains 13 convolutional layers, 5 Max Pooling layers, and 3 Dense layers over 6 blocks.
 On the top of that,

 ## Results
 VGG16 was used as the model for this project to predict the test set.
-The model achieved the precision score of 0.81.
+Our model achieved 80% precision on 5 test images per species.

 ![confusion_matrix](https://user-images.githubusercontent.com/90373346/172018515-fac99367-490f-42eb-8060-c7b16f8bc6d8.png)